David Dinkins, New York City’s first Black mayor, dies at 93

 Brown (who later became a three-term mayor of Houston) created a community policing program that increased the percentage of officers on street patrol.
 In the second half of Mr. Dinkins’s term, the overall crime rate fell 14 percent and the homicide rate 12 percent.
 It was the first time that crime had declined in a dozen years.

-The Police Department received budget increases; other agencies suffered cuts.
+The police department received budget increases; other agencies suffered cuts.
 But Mr. Dinkins’s relations with rank-and-file officers soured.

 After a police officer in July 1992 fatally shot Jose Garcia — a 23-year-old immigrant from the Dominican Republic, a father of two and a convicted drug dealer — disturbances erupted in the victim’s largely Dominican neighborhood of Washington Heights in northern Manhattan.
 (A Manhattan grand jury did not indict the officer, who said he fired after Garcia pulled a gun on him during a struggle.)